shrideio/shoebox/README.md

 ci-drone git-gogs packages-proget project-taiga prox-traefik registry-docker vault-hashicorp
 ```

-Verify if the placeholders are replaced by viewing the content of a sample `.env` file (i.e. git/.env).
+Verify that the placeholders are replaced by viewing the content of a sample `.env` file (i.e. git/.env).

 ```
 $ sudo cat $REPO_ROOT/src/git/.env